Marc-Solution/Mavera/README.md

 - Contact form
     - The contact form is a mix between:
         - My own code
-        - code that i got from following this tutorial https://www.youtube.com/watch?v=52pEihWDQ9A
+        - Code that i got from following this tutorial https://www.youtube.com/watch?v=52pEihWDQ9A
         - And I got some parts from the bootstrap documentation

 First I followed the tutorial but i did not use a background image.
 I also styled it a little bit differently.
 The address, phone number and email-address part I got from the bootstrap documentation.